thedevstack/PiratX/README-en.md

 ## Social Media
 Follow us on <a rel="me" href="https://monocles.social/@monocles">monocles social</a>

-There are also English and German speaking XMPP-MUCs focusing on support and development of the monocles chat.
+There are also English and German speaking XMPP-room focusing on support and development of the monocles chat.

 If you are interested in the development of the chat, here is a MUC for you (English and German speaking):